TosmimForidMehtab/TosmimForidMehtab/README.md

 # 💫 About Me:
 Hey!
 I am Tosmim, a MERN stack developer.
-I have understanding and knowlwdge of MERN stack and developed some projects.
+I have understanding and knowlwdge of MERN stack and some other technologies and also developed some projects related to those.

 ## 🌐 Socials: